-Wait duration will insert a delay for the time required.
+Wait duration will insert a delay for the time required, up to 10 minutes.

 Wait condition

 Wait condition will pause until the wait condition is satisfied.

 Examples

 In the example above, the active condition is logic switch VFRlow.
 When it becomes active, 'Play file' is used to play a VFR low warning sound file called 'vfrlow.wav', which is then followed by 'Play value' playing the minimum VFR value recorded (from Telemetry).